whiteprints/whiteprints/CONTRIBUTING.md

 ## How to request a feature

-To request features, please email any [core members].
+To request features, please [open a discussion](https://github.com/whiteprints/whiteprints/discussions/categories/ideas)

+Once the enhancement has been discussed, fill a [GitHub feature issue](https://github.com/whiteprints/whiteprints/issues/new?template=feature_request.yml).

 ## How to report a problem